goodwill80/My_Carpark_App/README.md

 ![My Image](Carpark_app.png)
 The Carpark Availability App allows user:
 1. To search for available lots in HDB-run carparks near their current location or a location of their choosing by using APIs to harness data from a variety of sources.
 (Primary)
-2. Navigate to carpark destination using Google Direction.
+2. To navigate to carpark destination using Google Direction.
 (Primary)
-3. Save carpark locations to localstorage as Favorites, to retrieve for use in future.
+3. To save carpark locations to localstorage as Favorites, to retrieve for use in future.
 (Primary)
 4. To communicate with passager via Whatsapp API on driver's pickup location, along with navigation for passenger to reach a driver's location.
 (Add-on)
 5. To send SOS help signals to nominated person if a driver encounters any critical situations.
 Use-cases include (i.e. medical emergencies, dangerous situations, vehicle breakdown and etc.) (Add-on)